JuliaReach/JuliaReachDevDocs/docs/src/guidelines.md

 ```

 !!! note
-    The 80 characters rule should not be enforced arbitrarily, but is rather a soft guideline.
+    The 80 characters rule should not be enforced in all cases, but is rather a soft guideline.

 - Use the full `function f() ... end` instead of `f() = ...`.
 However, the short form is preferable in constructors and aliases such as `×(X::LazySet, Y::LazySet) = CartesianProduct(X, Y)`.